-At the Spitz law firm, our employment law lawyers are people too.
+At Spitz, The Employee’s Law Firm, our employment law lawyers are people too.
 We have medical issues and families that have medical issues.
 Our attorneys know that sometimes life gets in the way of work and you need some time away.
 Most employers understand these health and family issues, and are empathetic with their employees’ needs to take time away from the job.
 Unfortunately, there are a lot of bosses, mangers, and supervisors that just don’t care.

 That’s where the Family and Medical Leave Act (“FMLA“) comes into play.
 As our medical leave lawyers have blogged about before, the FMLA is a federal law that lets covered employees take extended time away from work, to handle certain family or medical needs.
 (See Can My Boss Fire Me Because I Used FMLA Leave?; Is A Doctor Note Required For Each Intermittent FMLA Leave?; Do I Have A Claim For FMLA Retaliation?; and Can My Boss Control When I Take FMLA?)
 Federal law states that an employer is required to provide eligible employees with a maximum of twelve weeks of leave if the employer is a private business engaged in, or affecting, interstate commerce, that employed fifty or more employees in twenty or more weeks in the current or prior calendar year.